 Common Types Of Computer Viruses

-Cybercriminals are getting better and better in stealing our confidential data and viruses that are being created are evolving rapidly.
+Cybercriminals are getting better and better at stealing our confidential data and viruses that are being created are evolving rapidly.
 There are millions of viruses around the world, but here are some common types you should be aware of:

 1. File-infecting Virus

 A virus that attached itself to an executable program.
-It is also called a parasitic virus which typically infects file with .exe or .com extensions.
+It is also called a parasitic virus which typically infects files with .exe or .com extensions.
 Some file infectors can overwrite host files and others can damage your hard drive’s formatting.

 2. Macro Virus